oas-tools/oas-tools/README.md

 ### 1.1.
 Migrate from swagger-tools to oas-tools

-Oas-tools works with express while swagger-tools works with Connect, therefore in order to use your swagger-codegen generated NodeJS server with oas-tools you have to leave connect behind and use express and an openapi version 3 file.
+Oas-tools works with Express while swagger-tools works with Connect, therefore in order to use your swagger-codegen generated NodeJS server with oas-tools you have to leave connect behind and use express and an openapi version 3 file.
 This can be easily achievable by following just 4 simple steps:

 __1.Change from connect to express:__